 In the case where the entire array would be simulated, the problem would require over 250,000 unknowns.
-Such simulation in WIPL-D would take much longer and would require a workstation with several GPU cards (3 cards is recommendation for simulation time measured in hours).
+Such simulation in WIPL-D would take much longer and would require a workstation with several GPU cards.
 Such a simulation would be hardly possible in any other commercially available EM solver.